kelseymosbarger/bellybutton_challenge/README.md

     2. a bubble chart showing all bacteria found in the sample
     3. a gauge to show the washing frequency of the subject
     4. metadata table to show the demographic information of the sample

+https://kelseymosbarger.github.io/bellybutton_challenge/ is the website to view the interactive dashboard